sakshisharma84/mke-docs/content/docs/operations/telemetry.md

 helps product teams in their efforts to enhance Mirantis products and services.

+{{< callout type="note" >}}
+    Telemetry is automatically enabled for MKE 4 clusters that are running without a license, with a license that has expired, or with an invalid license.
+In all of such scenarios, you will only be able to disable telemetry once a valid license has been applied to the cluster.
+{{< /callout >}}

 ## Enable telemetry through the MKE CLI

 1. Access the MKE configuration file.